 Once a Green Card’s expiration date is closely approaching, it is always best to have it renewed as soon as possible.
 You can continue to become a permanent resident even if your Green Card expires.
 However, traveling abroad, getting a job, and even renewing a driver’s license is impossible without a valid permanent resident card.
 So it’s vital that every permanent resident knows how to renew a green card.
 Here are the steps below:

-- Preparing For Green Card Renewal: Apply to renew your Green Card up to six months before it expires.
-Be aware that Green Card renewals can take approximately five to six months.
+- Preparing For Green Card Renewal: Apply for your Green Card renewal up to six months before it expires.
+Be aware that the Green Card renewal process can take approximately five to six months.
 Download the form at the USCIS website and fill out the Form I-90, Application to Replace Permanent Resident Card, to renew your green card.

 - Gather Documents and Mail with I-90: Once the Form I-90 is filled out and submitted with the USCIS filing fee and a photocopy of your Green Card, mail your I-90 application and supporting documents via certified mail at this address: